raspberrypi/documentation/configuration/config-txt.md

 To monitor the Pi's PSU voltage, you'll need a multimeter to measure between the TP1 and TP2 power supply test points, more information [here](../troubleshooting/power.md).

-It's generally a good idea to keep the core temp below 70 degrees, and the voltage above 4.8V.
+It's generally a good idea to keep the core temperature below 70 degrees, and the voltage above 4.8V.
 (Note that some, not necessarily cheap, USB power supplies fall as low as 4.2V; this is because they are usually designed to charge a 3.7V LiPo battery, rather than to supply a solid 5V to a computer).
 If your overclocked Raspberry Pi is getting hot, a heatsink can be helpful, especially if the Pi is to be run inside a case.
 A suitable heatsink is the self-adhesive BGA (ball-grid-array) 14x14x10 mm heatsink, part 674-4756 from RS Components.

 ## Overclocking problems